 So yes indeed, we are ticking all of the boxes for the late stage topping process (stage 3 above) and pre-recessionary signals...

 The other main demand based signal that triggers ahead of (or with) recession is the US Manufacturing PMI.
 This often 'leads' the Services PMI and the wider US economy.
-Each time its has headed south of 45 we have seen a recession.
-At time of writing it's hovering around 47.
-If this continues down and stays down then we could see our recession sooner rather than later, but if it springs back up from this level like it did in 1989 (as you can see below), then we could be another 6 months to a year ahead of the next recession...
+Each time the PMI has headed south of 45 we have seen a recession.
+At the time of writing it's hovering around 47.
+If this continues down and stays down then we could see our recession sooner rather than later, but if it springs back up from this level like it did in 1989 then we could be another 6 months to a year ahead of the next recession.

 Related to the PMI's above the Capacity Utilisation has a long track record in the US so we can trace this measure of demand going way back.
 We can see this demand measure drop off in the last 3 major financial crises along with a drop off in GDP...